waterholeforum/docs/design.md

 ### Hero

 You can add a "hero" to your forum's index page to welcome users to your community.
-Add the following to the `boot` method of `app/Providers/WaterholeServiceProvider.php`:
+Add the following to the `register` method of `app/Providers/WaterholeServiceProvider.php`:

 ```php
 Extend\LayoutBefore::add('waterhole.hero');